Ietu/pirate-perfection/README.md

 # pirate-perfection
 The old Pirate Perfection trainer for PAYDAY 2, fixed the crashing on hotkeys and teleport to make it work with the latest update.
-Still working with the latest update 08/2025.
+Still working with the latest update 05/2026.

 Patron edition.
-This menu is operated using the function keys, F1 -> keybinds to see all keybinds.
+Menu is operated using the function keys, F1 -> keybinds to see all keybinds.

 Download and use the newest [SuperBLT](https://superblt.znix.xyz/), add `WSOCK32.dll` into your PAYDAY 2 directory and place all of the files from this repository in the `mods` folder under the `mods` folder in your PAYDAY 2 installation as shown below